AdarshSantoria/Hospital-Data-Analysis/README.md

 6. Automatic adjustment of graph such that no overlaping of xticks or yticks occur in any type of dataset happens which is one of the disadvatage of matplotlib.
 7. Saving notes in text file.

 Main utility of the project is to give patients the idea of the medical facility he need at his level.
 For instance, suppose if a rich guy is suffering from cancer, he can use the info regarding cancer patients at national level while a poor may need upto his city.
-For more information please refer the [ppt](Presentation.pptx).
+For more information please refer the [video](https://youtu.be/-5alTSgLKZ0).

 **Online Website -**